 Let’s focus on some of the main uses of PGP Encryption.

-- You can send the messages confidentially since PGP combines the public key and private key encryption.
+- You can send the messages confidentially since PGP combines public key and private key encryption.
 The sender encrypts all the messages by using the public encryption algorithm provided by the user.

 - It provides message authentication and integrity checking.
-Integrity checking means it checks whether the message was sent by the claimed sender or not and also detects that if a message has been altered after it was written or not.
+Integrity checking means it checks whether the message was sent by the claimed sender or not and also detects if a message has been altered after it was written or not.